Equivariant linear isometries and infinite little discs operads via transfer systems: --operads and transfer systems

-\begin{proposition} If $G$ is a finite group and $\cO$ is a $G$-transfer system, then there exists a unique minimal subgroup $M$ such that $M \to_\cO G$.
-The subgroup $M$ is known as the minimal fibrant subgroup of $\cO$. \end{proposition} \begin{proof} An analogous proof is given in \cite[Lemma 2.2]{balchin2024combinatorics} in the setting of transfer systems on a lattice.
-Suppose $H$ and $K$ are subgroups of $G$ such that $H \to_\cO G$ and $K \to_\cO G$.
-By restriction of $K \to_\cO G$ to $H$, we have $H \cap K \to_\cO H$.
-Thus, by transitivity, we obtain the transfer $H \cap K \to_\cO G$.
-Since $G$ has finitely many subgroups, one obtains $M$ as the intersection of all subgroups $H$ with the property that $H \to_\cO G$. \end{proof}
+\begin{proposition} If $G$ is a finite group and $\cT$ is a $G$ transfer system, then there exists a unique minimal subgroup $M$ such that $M \to_\cT G$.
+The subgroup $M$ is known as the minimal fibrant subgroup of $\cT$. \end{proposition} \begin{proof} An analogous proof is given in \cite[Lemma 2.2]{balchin2024combinatorics} in the setting of transfer systems on a lattice.
+Suppose $H$ and $K$ are subgroups of $G$ such that $H \to_\cT G$ and $K \to_\cT G$.
+By restriction of $K \to_\cT G$ to $H$, we have $H \cap K \to_\cT H$.
+Thus, by transitivity, we obtain the transfer $H \cap K \to_\cT G$.
+Since $G$ has finitely many subgroups, one obtains $M$ as the intersection of all subgroups $H$ with the property that $H \to_\cT G$. \end{proof}

 The notion of a minimal fibrant subgroup is crucial to many of the existing counts of transfer systems, see \cite{balchin2022n, balchin2024combinatorics, bao2025transfer}.
-The minimality of $M$, along with the closure under restriction and transitivity of the transfer system $\cO$, ensures that there can be no transfers $K \to_\cO H$ with $M \nleq K $ and $M \leq H$.
-This effectively splits the transfer system $\cO$ into a kind of disjoint sum.
+The minimality of $M$, along with the closure under restriction and transitivity of the transfer system $\cT$, ensures that there can be no transfers $K \to_\cT H$ with $M \nleq K $ and $M \leq H$.
+This effectively splits the transfer system $\cT$ into a kind of disjoint sum.
 In the case that $G= C_{p^n}$ for some prime number $p$ and some natural number $n$, this observation was used in \cite[Theorem 20]{balchin2022n} to establish the reccurence relation

 and, in turn, show that $|\trans(C_{p^n})|$ is the $(n+1)$th Catalan number.
-The applications of minimal fibrant subgroups in \cite{balchin2022n, balchin2024combinatorics, bao2025transfer} have either been in the abelian setting or have lifted transfer systems over non-abelian groups from transfer systems on a lattice, see \cite{balchin2023lifting,balchin2024combinatorics}.
+The applications of minimal fibrant subgroups in \cite{balchin2022n, balchin2024combinatorics, bao2025transfer} have either been in the abelian setting, in \cite{balchin2022n, balchin2024combinatorics, bao2025transfer} or have lifted transfer systems over non-abelian groups from transfer systems on a lattice in \cite{balchin2024combinatorics}, using the ideas of \cite{balchin2023lifting}.
 In the present paper, we also wish to examine general non-abelian groups, where one obtains the following restriction.

-\begin{proposition} The minimal fibrant subgroup of a transfer system $\cO$ is always a normal subgroup of $G$.
+\begin{proposition} The minimal fibrant subgroup of a transfer system $\cT$ is always a normal subgroup of $G$.
 In particular, taking the minimal fibrant subgroup of a transfer system yields an order-reversing map